 Partly due to this development, Mark Blake of The Trichological Society of the UK said the following yesterday:

 “It is a matter of time before we find a cure for male pattern baldness as well as alopecia.
 We know so much more about hair today and how it grows.
 We would like to think a cure could come within five years, definitely 10.”

-I am convinced that it will come by 2020.
+I am convinced that it will come by the end of 2020.